 To conclude

 This article about the compound interest formula has expanded and evolved based upon your requests for adapted formulae and examples.
 So, I appreciate it's now quite long and detailed.
-That said, I hope you've found it helpful.
-If you have, I would be very grateful if you would consider sharing a link to it on social media or on your website/blog.
-Thank you.
+That said, I hope you've found it useful.

-If you need any help with checking your calculations, please make use of our popular compound interest calculator and daily compounding calculator.
+Should you need any help with checking your calculations, please make use of our regular interest compounding calculator and daily compounding calculator.

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.